 Personal services.
-Personal services are those performed in the fields of accounting, actuarial science, architecture, consulting, engineering, health (including veterinary services), law, and the performing arts by employee-owners.
+Personal services are those performed in the fields of accounting, actuarial science, architecture, consulting, engineering, health (including veterinary services), law, and the performing arts.

 Employee-owners.
 A person is an employee-owner of a personal service corporation if both of the following apply.